 Reteplase has not been approved by the FDA for any indication except AMI, but it is widely used for acute deep vein thrombosis (DVT) and PE.
 The dosing used is the same as that approved for patients with AMI: two IV boluses of 10 U each, administered 30 minutes apart.

 Deep vein thrombosis (DVT) occurs when clots form in the extremities.
 If pieces of these clots break off and travel to the lungs, pulmonary embolism (PE) can occur.
 The annual incidence of venous thromboembolism (VTE) in the United States is 600,000 cases.
 Early diagnosis and treatment are crucial for preventing morbidity and mortality.
 Death from DVT is attributed to massive PE.

 The mainstay of initial treatment for DVT is anticoagulation.
-Nonetheless, anticoagulation therapy does not actually treat DVT by dissolution of thrombus but instead prevents the propagation of the existing acute DVT.
+Nonetheless, anticoagulation therapy does not actually treat DVT by dissolution of thrombus; instead, it prevents the propagation of the existing acute DVT.

 Despite the known effectiveness of thrombolysis, widespread use of thrombolytics in the treatment of DVT is limited by the long infusion times required and the substantial risk of hemorrhagic complications associated with large doses of these agents.